Broccoli and Cheddar Dumplings with Miso and Roasted Garlic

-After a glass of alka seltzer and a piece of sourdough fried in olive oil with a healthy helping of hangover shame, I took stock of our fridge: a container of roasted broccoli, almost a whole head of roasted garlic, a few pieces of roasted sunchoke, a near-empty tub of white miso, a single egg and a full bag of sharp cheddar cheese.
+After a glass of alka seltzer and a piece of sourdough fried in olive oil and a healthy helping of hangover shame, I took stock of our fridge: a container of roasted broccoli, almost a whole head of roasted garlic, a few pieces of roasted sunchoke, a near-empty tub of white miso, a single egg and a full bag of sharp cheddar cheese.

 I laid back down, wishing I would have made it to the store before they all closed down for the storm, praying the alka seltzer would kick in soon.
-Right before I dozed off, I remembered two packages of dumpling wrappers were stowed away in the back of our freezer.
+Right before I dozed off, I remembered two packages of dumpling wrappers stowed away in the back of our freezer.

-As the snow fell in giant flakes outside of our window, Jason and I watched The Last Man on Earth and folded dumplings together.
-We didn’t brave the weather until late that night when our bellies were full of broccoli and cheddar dumplings laced with miso and garlic and the snow was waist-high.
+As the snow fell in giant flakes outside of our window, Jason and I watched The Last Man on Earth and folded hangover dumplings together.
+We waited to brave the weather until late that night when the snow was waist-high, our bellies were full of broccoli and cheddar dumplings laced with miso and garlic.

-We have lived in Austin for a little over a year now, and have fully embraced the weather here.
-The 40-degree weather that usually gets up to 50 mid-afternoon is FREEZING and we want to stay in and make dumplings as much as we did when the snow piled on top of the cars parked on our block.
+We live in Austin now, and have fully embraced our first "winter" here.
+The 40-degree weather that gets up to 50 mid-afternoon is FREEZING and we want to stay in and make snow day dumplings as much as we did when the snowflakes piled on top of the cars parked on our block.

 Cauliflower will work just fine in place of broccoli in this recipe, and any cheese could play for cheddar here.
-A head of roasted garlic isn’t entirely necessary; if you don’t have one, sub in a clove or two of fresh, or a teaspoon or so of garlic powder.
-I use my kitchen shears to cut my broccoli into tiny pieces.
+A head of roasted garlic isn’t entirely necessary.
+If you don’t have one, sub in a clove or two of fresh, or a teaspoon or so of garlic powder.
+I use my kitchen shears to cut roasted broccoli into tiny pieces.
 If you don’t have shears, chop them with a knife –– just don’t skip this step.
-If the broccoli is too big, it will be hard to fold your dumplings without tearing the wrapper.
+If the broccoli pieces are too big, it will be hard to fold your dumplings without tearing the wrapper.
 This recipe does not include sunchokes because I haven’t seen any in our CSA this year, but adding chopped roasted sunchokes to the mix will surely improve the dumpling if you have some to add!